Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 The Biggest Challenge: Movement

-Instead of sitting and exploring the cake, they may:
+Instead of sitting and exploring the cake, your baby may:

 stand up immediately